Home >> Performance Improvement Framework Glossary

 Performance Improvement Framework Glossary

-Four-year Excellence Horizon - This is a recent innovation.
-It is a distillation of the critical shift in performance that an agency needs to make to be successful in four years' time.
-Its purpose is to give the management and staff of an agency a degree of clarity about the most important issues they need to work on to lift their performance, plus a sense of what it might actually look like if they were to achieve it.
+- Four-year Excellence Horizon.
+This is about what it will take for the agency to be the best it can be for New Zealand in the medium term.
+Its purpose is to give the management and staff a degree of clarity about the most important issues they need to work on to lift their performance, plus a sense of what it might look like if they were to achieve the performance challenge.

-ratings - Ratings (commonly referred to as 'traffic lights') are judgements made by the Lead Reviewers against each of the elements in the Agency Model, based on the information gathered in a review.
-The greener the traffic light, the better positioned the agency is to deal with the future.
-The more red the traffic light, the more work needs to be done.
+- Ratings reflect judgements made by the Lead Reviewers against each of the Critical Areas in the PIF High-Level Model, based on the information gathered in a review.
+The greener the rating, the better positioned the agency is to deal with the future.
+The more red the rating, the more work needs to be done.

 - Agencies can use the framework to formally assess and help improve their performance.
 A Self-review using the framework is mandatory in preparation for an Agency Review.